 - You will have just opened the gates to a possible future felony charge should you fall into the temptation of stealing again and getting caught.
 That’s right.
 You may think to yourself, “But I’ll never do this again!”
 But there is no guarantee another mistake won’t be made.
 And if you do, you’re looking at felony petty theft, the consequences of which make a misdemeanor petty theft look like the proverbial “walk in the park.”

 If you hire Ernenwein & Mathes, LLP, we will do everything possible to minimize your misdemeanor petty theft to an infraction.
 A traffic ticket would be an example of an infraction; in other words, a non-criminal matter.
 We have even been able to get charges dismissed in certain cases.
 However, much like a dismissal, and unlike a misdemeanor conviction, an infraction will NOT appear in your background.
 If we can get you a dismissal or a reduction to an infraction and you have no criminal record, you will remain “clean” because you will not have been convicted of a crime.

 What if this is my second or third petty theft?
 Really, how much worse can things get?

 A second or third theft or shoplifting offense is exponentially worse in terms of what may happen to you.
 The reason for this is that the prosecution may file felony petty theft charges.
 Also known as a petty theft with a prior, a felony petty theft conviction may cause you to serve a sentence in the county jail for one year….or even worse, 16 months (that’s One YEAR and 4 MONTHS) in a California State Prison.

-Should you make the wise decision to hire The Law Offices of Robert Ernenwein, PC., we will do everything possible to minimize the charges and the consequences of a misdemeanor petty theft or even a felony petty theft charge.
+Should you make the wise decision to hire Ernenwein & Mathes, LLP, we will do everything possible to minimize the charges and the consequences of a misdemeanor petty theft or even a felony petty theft charge.